Shiyu-Jin/Shiyu-Jin.github.io/content/_index.md

 draft: false
 ---

-I'm a researcher at Meta Fundamental AI Research (FAIR) in Menlo Park, focusing on Robotics Manipulation and Embodied AI.
+I'm a robotic researcher at Baidu Research in Sunnyvale, California, focusing on Robotics Manipulation.

-I earned my Ph.D. from UC Berkeley in Dec 2023, under the guidance of Prof. Masayoshi Tomizuka.
-Additionally, I had the opportunity to contribute to the Google's Everyday Robots project in summer 2020 and 2022.
+I earned my Ph.D. from UC Berkeley in Dec 2021, supervised by Prof. Masayoshi Tomizuka.
+Additionally, I had the opportunity to work at Google X, Intrinsic, MERL, Fanuc.

-Outside of work, I am a marathon runner.

 ---
 #### News